nova-pkgs/python/Doc/library/json.rst

    *object_pairs_hook*, if specified will be called with the result of every JSON object decoded with an ordered list of pairs.
 The return value of *object_pairs_hook* will be used instead of the :class:`dict`.
-This feature can be used to implement custom decoders.
+This feature can be used to implement custom decoders that rely on the order that the key and value pairs are decoded (for example, :func:`collections.OrderedDict` will remember the order of insertion).
 If *object_hook* is also defined, the *object_pairs_hook* takes priority.

-   .. versionchanged:: 3.1
+   .. versionchanged:: 2.7
       Added support for *object_pairs_hook*.

    *parse_float*, if specified, will be called with the string of every JSON